14 Feb Best Things to do in Nuwara Eliya, Sri Lanka

 Tuk-tuk inside Nuwara Eliya

 Tuk-tuk or auto-rickshaws are common in Nuwara Eliya and are convenient for short-distance travel.
-You can find them running around and just wave on the road for them to stop.
+You can find them running around and just waving on the road for them to stop.
 The downside is there is no set fare rate.
 You tell them your destination and they give tell you how much they will charge.

 Ideally, they should have meters installed in them and those are usually fair.
 But as soon as some drivers see a tourist they can tell you that their meter is not working so they can quote you whatever they want.